yatricloud/prod-nensi-portfolio/docs/CONTRIBUTING.md

-# Contributing to Yatharth Chauhan's Portfolio
+# Contributing to Nensi Ravaliya's Portfolio

 Thank you for your interest in contributing to this project.
 However, please note that this is a proprietary project and contributions are currently not being accepted.
 This document is for reference purposes only.